signalfx/signalfx-agent/docs/quick-install.md

 instance of applications that match a discovery rule.
 See [Endpoint Discovery](./auto-discovery.md) for more information.

-Many of the monitors are built around [collectd](https://collectd.org), an open source third-party monitor, and use it to collect metrics.
-Some other monitors do not use collectd.
-However, either type is configured in the same way.

 For a list of supported monitors and their configurations, see [Monitor Config](./monitor-config.md).